SystemsApproach/book/foundation/trend.rst

-Of these, the marketplace is the most influential, and corresponds to the interplay between network operators (e.g., AT&T, Comcast, Verizon, DT, NTT, China Unicom), network equipment venders (e.g., Cisco, Juniper, Ericsson, Nokia, Huawei, NEC), application and service providers (e.g., Facebook, Google, Amazon, Microsoft, Apple, Netflix, Spotify), and of course, subscribers and customers (i.e., individuals, but also
+Of these, the marketplace is the most influential, and corresponds to the interplay between network operators (e.g., AT&T, Comcast, Verizon, DT, NTT, China Unicom), network equipment vendors (e.g., Cisco, Juniper, Ericsson, Nokia, Huawei, NEC), application and service providers (e.g., Facebook, Google, Amazon, Microsoft, Apple, Netflix, Spotify), and of course, subscribers and customers (i.e., individuals, but also